ABOUT THE EXHIBITION

 Hyphen Makings is the first in three UIC MFA Thesis Exhibitions in Studio Arts, Photography, Moving Image, and New Media Arts featuring artists Kate Calleri, Jessica Pierotti, Bailey Romaine, and Aaron Walker.

 -Clark Coolidge. “arranges.”
 Space, 1970.

-Bailey Romaine‘s work translates forms and materials from the built environment through a process of improvisation and material play.
-Her sculptures both presence and un-name existing material relationships.
+Bailey Romaine‘s work translates forms and materials from the built environment through improvisation and material play.
+Her sculptures both presence and un-named existing material relationships.
 She received her BFA from SAIC in 2011.

 Aaron Walker is a social practitioner, self-publisher, and organizer from Cincinnati, Ohio.
 His projects often stem from engagements with localized, autonomous artist-run communities and the systems of support formed within.

 Kate Calleri, Jessica Pierotti, Bailey Romaine, and Aaron Walker.